JoshuaMichaelHall-Tech/ruby-pomodoro-cli/readme.md

 - `-s, --sessions NUMBER`: Sessions before a long break (default: 4)
 - `-h, --help`: Show help message

+### Keyboard Controls

+While a timer is running:
+- `p`: Pause or resume the current timer
+- `s`: Skip the current break (only available during breaks)
+- `q`: Quit the current timer

+The controls are displayed in the timer interface for easy reference.

+### Pausing and Resuming

+When you pause a timer:
+1. The countdown freezes and displays "PAUSED"
+2. The tmux status bar shows a pause indicator
+3. Press 'p' again to resume where you left off
+4. Total session duration is adjusted to account for pause time

+### Skipping Breaks

+During any break period:
+1. Press 's' to immediately end the break
+2. The next work session will start right away
+3. This feature is useful when you're in a flow state and want to continue working

 ### Analyzing Your Logs

 ```zsh